JohnPetros/alienator/README.md

 > You must replace new-feature with the name the feature you are adding

-> You can also open a [new issue](https://github.com/JohnPetros/johns-burguer/issues) about some problem, question or sugestion for the project.
+> You can also open a [new issue](https://github.com/JohnPetros/alianator/issues) about some problem, question or sugestion for the project.
 I will be happy to help as well as improve this application

 ---

-## 📝 Licença
+## 📝 Licence

 This application is under MIT Licence.
 See [the licence file](LICENSE) to get more details about it.